jianchang512/pyvideotrans/README_EN.md

    [Click here to download cuBLAS](https://github.com/jianchang512/stt/releases/download/0.0/cuBLAS_win.7z).
 Extract it and copy the dll files to C:/Windows/System32.

-10. Background music is lost.

-   Only human voices are recognized and saved, so there will be no original background music in the dubbed audio.
-If you need to retain it, you can use the [voice-background music separation project](https://github.com/jianchang512/vocal-separate) to extract the background music, and then merge it with the dubbed file.

 11. How to use custom voice.